microsoft/AdaptiveCards/source/tools/testConsistency/ClientApp/README.md

 - Ensure that you have built the Visual Studio Project in the dotnetWPF-renderer folder.
 - Ensure that you have started the android app on the android emulator.
 - Then open a terminal and type the command `telnet localhost 5554`.
 Once authorized, enter `redir add tcp:8080` This allows the REST end point within the android emulator app to be accessible  via a browser.
+- Ensure that you have built and started the UWP driver app as well.
+- Once this has started, open a powershell and enter `CheckNetIsolation.exe LoopbackExempt -is -n=UWPDriver_75r7ebfpw4g8p`.
+This allows the UWP app to communicate with the local machine and listen for post requests on the local machine.
+This would not be necessary when deployed.
 - Then you can start the project using the bat file provided.
 This will start the client app on port 8000 and the three REST API on ports 5000, 4000 and 7000 respectively.
 These ports can easily be changed.
 Edit the bat file as follows:
 - to configure the port for the web interface change the line that says `node server.js` to  `node server.js -p PORT ` where PORT is your chosen port number.
 - to configure the REST API/Flask Apps, change the line that says `flask run` to `flask run -p PORT` where PORT is your chosen port number.